vuestorefront/storefront-api/docs/guide/general/config.md

 - `tax`
   - `alwaysSyncPlatformPricesOver`  [jump to code](https://github.com/DivanteLtd/storefront-api/blob/develop/src/api/order.js#L49)
   - `usePlatformTotals`
-  These two options are used to determine whether to fetch prices from data source on the fly or not.
+  These two options are used to determine whether to fetch prices from a data source on the fly or not.
 If you set `alwaysSyncPlatformPricesOver` true, then it skips checking the checksum for cart items based on price.

 ```json
   "bodyLimit": "100kb",